 When it comes to Spray foam in our area - Just Say NO!

-Whenever we have encountered a Spray Foam Insulation operator, or a product representative, they seem to avoid the main question: Where does water go when a leak happens when you have spray foam insulation?
+Whenever we have encountered a Spray Foam Insulation operator, or a product representative, they seem to avoid the main question: Where does water go when a leak happens and you have spray foam insulation?

 WATER is a major conducive condition for termites.
-What you see in the pictures above is what happens when there is a water leak in an attic with spray foam insulation.
+What you see in the pictures below is what happens when there is a water leak in an attic with spray foam insulation.
 In this particular case, some 4-legged creature(s) (possum, racoon, host of squirrels, etc.) had been making their homes in the insulation.
 Clearly, it also had some major blood loss.
 There were more than 7 spots in the house where water leaked in and resulted in the blood splatter you see above.